Alphabet: History

+Alphabets related to Phoenician

 Ancient Near Eastern alphabets

 The Ancient Egyptian writing system had a set of some 24 hieroglyphs that are called uniliterals, which are glyphs that provide one sound.
 These glyphs were used as pronunciation guides for logograms, to write grammatical inflections, and, later, to transcribe loan words and foreign names.
-The script was used a fair amount in the 4th century CE.
+The script was used a fair amount in the 4th century AD.
 However, after pagan temples were closed down, it was forgotten in the 5th century until the discovery of the Rosetta Stone.
-There was also the Cuneiform script.
-The script was used to write several ancient languages.
-However, it was primarily used to write Sumerian.
-The last known use of the Cuneiform script was in 75 CE, after which the script fell out of use.
+There was also cuneiform, primarily used to write several ancient languages, including Sumerian.
+The last known use of cuneiform was in 75 AD, after which the script fell out of use.